 4 DU students beaten up by bouncers at cafe

 Four students of Delhi University's Law Faculty were allegedly beaten up by bouncers at a cafe in Mukherjee Nagar area following an argument over raising the volume of the music being played there, police said on Thursday.
-The students have been identified as Samar, Mukul, Abhigyan and Mayank.
+The students, identified as Samar, Mukul, Abhigyaann and Mayank, hail from Purvanchal.

 Samar and his friends had gone to a cafe on Hudson Lane on Wednesday evening to celebrate his birthday, police said.
 During the celebration, a scuffle broke out between the students and bouncers of the cafe over raising the volume of music, following which the accused started beating them, a senior police officer said.
 The officer said the students suffered minor injuries and were discharged from hospital after treatment.